zhaoleirabbit/Locating-Artifacts-of-Deepfake-Images-in-Frequency-Domain-with-Butterworth-Filter/README.md

 # Locating-Artifacts-of-Deepfake-Images-in-Frequency-Domain-with-Butterworth-Filter
-the code of paper Locating Artifacts of Deepfake Images in Frequency Domain with Butterworth Filter Generative Adversarial Networks (GANs) have achieved impressive results for many face-swap applications which can generate realistic images.
+"the code of paper Locating Artifacts of Deepfake Images in Frequency Domain with Butterworth Filter Generative Adversarial Networks (GANs) have achieved impressive results for many face-swap applications which can generate realistic images.
 These synthesized images